alpsencer/bilkent-meal-bot/README.md

 ## V4 (COMING SOON)
 User Interface:

-  ✅ NEW: Seeing week's menu in one image
+  ✅ NEW: To see the menu of the week in one image

   ✅ NEW: "I am in the dining hall" announcement to EVERYONE using the bot